-You definitely want to close each meeting with a good prayer time, focusing on each of the points covered in your presentation and ending with prayer for the individual men.
+You definitely want to close the meeting with a good prayer time, focussing on each of the points covered in your presentation and ending with prayer for the individual men.
 When time permits have a final encouraging Bible lesson that feeds the souls of the men.
 Give them something challenging that provides new insight into their ministry and gives them hope.
-Church leaders are looking to be fed from the Word of God.
-You may wish to use items from the NLC university Lecture Series.
+Church leaders are looking to be \\\\\\ from the Word of God.